Freedom of Information Act

 - Cindy Snyder, Administrative Assistant to the Superintendent and Clerk of the Board of Education

-- Dr. Anne Paonessa, Assistant Superintendent of Teaching & Learning
+- Lydia Ryan, Assistant Superintendent of Teaching & Learning

 - Dustin Berman, Assistant Superintendent of Student Services